top of page

 Q: Who chooses which physical therapist I go to?

-A: Oftentimes your physician will give you a recommendation or a listing of physical therapists in your area.
-Sometimes your insurance company will guide you with regard to who is "in network” for your insurance plan.
-Ultimately, however, the decision where you receive your care is up to you.
 If you have a specific request, you need to let your physician or insurance company know.
 If we are not in network with your insurance company most plans have out-of-network benefits that will allow you the freedom of choice.
-Remember we are willing to bill most insurance companies directly (assignment of payment.)
+Remember we are willing to bill most insurance companies directly.

 bottom of page